liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/04-architecture-screens.markdown

 - *Screenlets*: The library that contains all the available screenlets.
 Each screenlet is a Java View class that can be inserted in any activity or fragment view hierarchy.
-Screenlets render the selected layout both in the runtime and Android Studio's visual editor.
-They also react to user interface events, sending server requests if necessary.
+Screenlets render the selected layout in the runtime and in Android Studio's visual editor.
+They also react to UI events, sending server requests if necessary.
 Screenlets also define a set of configurable properties that can be set from the layout XML and your Java code.

 - *Interactors*: A collection of classes that implement one specific user interaction or use case.
-These classses can interact with both remote and local data sources.
-Most of the interactors need to send/receive data to/from Liferay Portal.
+These classses can interact with local and remote data sources.
+Most interactors need to send or receive data to or from a Liferay instance.
 In this case, interactors use the [Mobile SDK](/tutorials/-/knowledge_base/6-2/invoking-liferay-services-in-your-ios-app).

 - *Views*: A set of layout and accompanying custom view classes that present screenlets to the user.

-The next section describes the core layer in detail.
+Next, the the core layer is described in detail.

 ### The Core Layer of Screens for Android [](id=the-core-layer-of-screens-for-android)

 The core layer is the micro-framework that lets developers write their own screenlets in a structured and isolated way.
 This is possible because each screenlet has a clear communication API and purpose.
-Therefore, even components developed by different people share a common structure.
+Therefore, even components written by different developers share a common structure.

 ![Figure 2: The core layer of Liferay Screens for Android.](../../images/screens-android-architecture-02.png)

 - *Interactor*: The base class for all interactions and use cases supported by the screenlet.
 These actions can range in complexity from simple algorithms to asynchronous data requests from a server or database.
-A screenlet can have more than one interactor, typically one for each kind of supported operation.
-  An interactor can call Liferay Mobile SDK services and receive the responses asynchronously through the EventBus, eventually changing the state of the view classes.
+A screenlet can have more than one interactor.
+Typically, one interactor is required for each supported operation.
+An interactor can call services through the Liferay Mobile SDK and receive the responses asynchronously through the EventBus.
+This eventually changes the state of the view classes.

 - *BaseScreenlet*: The base class for all screenlet classes.
-The main task of a screenlet class is to receive user action events from the screenlet's view, instantiate and call interactors, and then update any view data with the result.
+The main task of a screenlet class is to receive user events from the screenlet's view, instantiate and call interactors, and then update the view data with the result.
 This class contains a set of [templated methods](http://www.oodesign.com/template-method-pattern.html) that are intended to be overriden by children classes.
 These methods are listed here: